rudfoss/practical-react-with-typescript/README.md

 ```

 This command verifies that the required prerequisites are installed correctly and will fail if they cannot be found.
 If that happens you need to ensure the prerequisites are correctly installed.
 It then installs the project dependencies for the repository using `pnpm`.
 To see exactly what the command does open the `package.json` file and find the `script` named `init`.

+👀 Usually you can just write `pnpm [scriptName]` e.g.: `pnpm start`, but pnpm already has a command called `init` that sets up a new `package.json` file which means we have to add `run` in front of it.
+You can find all script names that can be run in the [`package.json`](./package.json) file under `scripts`

+👀 VSCode and other IDEs will try to detect what type of workspace that is currently open and might also automatically set up and configure a few things on their own.
+These configurations (such as the Nx extension) might depend on packages being installed in the workspace which is why it is usually a good idea to install these dependencies before you start your IDE so that they can be found.

+### Running the development environment

+👀 TLDR: In VSCode: `Ctrl+P` -> `task ` -> `start` / from terminal: `pnpm start` then open your browser to [http://localhost:4200](http://localhost:4200)

+Our react app will be bundled (built) with [vite](https://vitejs.dev/).
+Vite also has a development server that we can run while we code.
+It will hot-reload pieces of our app as we change it making for a very snappy and efficient development environment.

+There are several ways you can start this environment.
+Personally, I prefer to use the Tasks in VSCode as they start in their own tabs under the terminal panel which makes them easier to find and monitor, but you can also use Nx or preconfigured pnpm scripts directly from the terminal.

+Some ways to start the react app:

+- From a terminal, run: `pnpm start:userdb-app`
+- From a terminal, run: `pnpm exec nx server userdb-app`
+- From a terminal, run: `pnpm exec nx run userdb-app:serve`
+- (Recommended) In VSCode use the shortcut `Ctrl+P`, write `task ` (the space at the end is important) and select the task `start:userdb-app`
+- In VSCode use the shortcut `Ctrl+Shift+P`, write `nx run` and hit enter, select `userdb-app` -> `serve` -> Execute.
+- From the NX exteions select the `userdb-app` project and run the target `serve`

+To work with the server API you also need to start `userdb-api`.
+Simply replace `userdb-app` with `userdb-api` in any of the examples above.
+Since they are usually started together this project includes some ways to start everything neatly:

+- From a terminal, run `pnpm start`
+- From a terminal, run `pnpm exec nx run-many --target=serve`
+- (Recommended) In VSCode use the shortcut `Ctrl+P`, write `task ` (the space at the end is important) and select the task `start`
+- In VSCode use the shortcut `Ctrl+Shift+P`, write `nx run-many` and hit enter, select `serve` -> Execute.

+Once the react application is running you can open your browser to [http://localhost:4200](http://localhost:4200) to se the app live.
+Changes you make in code will be reflected on screen as soon as you save them.

+🎊 Happy coding!

 ## VSCode